Note:

 especially in emergency and crisis situations.

-- Always carry a Medical Alert identification indicating that you are:
+- Always carry a Medical Alert

 "Cortisone-dependent"

-- Take your medication faithfully, as indicated by your physician.
+- Take your medication faithfully, as indicated

-Failure to do so may endager your life.
+do so may endager your life.

-- You may need to take 2-5 times your usual dose of medication if
+- You may need to take 2-5 times your usual dose

-degrees, surgery, etc.
+degrees, surgery,

-- If, for any reason, you are unable to take your medication by
+- If, for any reason, you are unable to

-mouth, you will need to get the medication by injection
+take your medication by mouth, you will need to get the medication by injection

-- Discuss with your doctor if you should carry injectable steroids
+- Discuss with your doctor if you should carry

-with you, for emergency use.
+injectable steroids with you, for emergency use.

 For information on how to order medical alert identification: